openebs-archive/openebs-docs/docs/upgrade.md

 storageclass "openebs-zk" deleted
 storageclass "openebs-es-data-sc" deleted
 ```
-Wait for the objects to got delete, you can verify the same using the following command.
+Wait for the objects to be deleted.
+You can verify the same using the following command.
 ```
 kubectl get deploy
 ```
-Now you can install the 0.6 operator using following command
+You can now install the 0.6 operator using command.
 ```
 kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/v0.6/k8s/openebs-operator.yaml
 ```
-The response should be like this.
+The output must be similar to the following.
 ```
 namespace "openebs" created
 serviceaccount "openebs-maya-operator" created